-Other than the remediation plan disclosed in Item 9A. of the 2020 Form 10-K for the material weakness identified in fiscal year 2020 related to the accounting impact of a non-routine and complex transaction, there were no changes in our internal controls over financial reporting that occurred during the quarter ended September 30, 2020 that materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
+Other than the remediation plan disclosed in Item 9A. of the 2020 Form 10-K for the material weakness identified in fiscal year 2020 related to the accounting impact of a non-routine and complex transaction, there were no changes in our internal controls over financial reporting that occurred during the quarter ended December 31, 2020 that materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.

 As discussed in Item 9A. of our 2020 Form 10-K, we reinforced our existing internal control structure to ensure that one-time and unusual transactions are subject to timely and formal evaluation by senior finance and accounting leadership to ensure proper accounting treatment to address the material weakness in our internal control over financial reporting.
-The material weakness cannot be considered remediated until the control has operated for a sufficient period of time and until management has concluded, through testing, that the control is operating effectively.
-We expect to remediate this material weakness by December 31, 2020.
+Management has concluded that the control has operated for a sufficient period of time and concluded, through testing, that the control is operating effectively, and that this material weakness was remediated as of December 31, 2020.